Introduction to Anthropology, Psychology and Sociology - HSP3M

 - giving students extra time to write the tests

-- allowing the use of certain learning tools, like calculators and computers on tests
+- allowing the use of certain learning tools, like calculators and computers (ILC exam centre only) on tests

 - administering tests individually or in small groups